DanielBarie/ProxmoxSetup/README.md

     - `qm importdisk <VM number> GNS3\ VM-disk002.qcow2 storage-ssd-vmdata`
   - Attach these disks to the SATA controller
   - Set boot order to start from the fist disk.
+  - Set network interface to be on vmbr1
+  - Disable firewall on network interface (checkbox)!

 ## Made a mistake setting the boot order?
   - For whatever reason you'll end up being unable to shut down the VM (stuck in PXE)